fynv/Three.V8/docs/UserScriptAPIs.md

 Class that represents an cubemap image that resides in CPU memory.

-An CubeImage contains 6 Images.
+An CubeImage contains 6 images.

+Usually not created directly.
+Use ImageLoader class to create an cubemap image.

 ## Constructor